Chapter 19:

 Kitezh needed to stop Jadwiga right now.
 She completely forgot until right now that she doesn’t need to fight fairly.
 She needed to take away the one thing that she believed was giving Jadwiga the phenomenon powers.

-She spotted the one thing that stood out behind her.
+She spotted the one distinct thing that stood out behind her.
 An eye-sore of strange moving threads squirming around on fabric.

 “YOUR BACKPACK!
 THIS IS WHAT’S GIVING YOU POWERS!”